Ex parte Quirin: Military tribunal

-From July 8 to August 1, 1942, the trial took place in Assembly Hall #1 on the fifth floor of the Department of Justice building in Washington D.C.
+From July 8 to August 1, 1942, the trial took place in Assembly Hall #1 on the fifth floor of the Department of Justice building in Washington, D.C.
 On August 3, 1942, two days after the trial ended, all eight were found guilty and sentenced to death.
 Roosevelt later commuted the death sentence of Dasch to 30 years in prison and the sentence of Burger to life in prison, as they had both confessed and assisted in capturing the others.
 Indeed, it was Dasch who approached the FBI, offering to turn the men in, which he then did.
 Burger was part of the plot to turn on the others and cooperated with the FBI extensively.
 The remaining six were executed in the electric chair on the third floor of the District of Columbia jail on August 8 and buried in a potter's field called Blue Plains in the Anacostia area of Washington.

 In 1948, Dasch and Burger were released by President Harry S. Truman and deported to the American Zone of occupied Germany.
-Dasch spent the remaining years of his life trying to return to the U.S. One time, a visa application was sent to J. Edgar Hoover by the State Department on Dasch's behalf.
+Dasch spent the remaining years of his life trying to return to the United States.
+One time, a visa application was sent to J. Edgar Hoover by the State Department on Dasch's behalf.
 Hoover stated that the idea of giving Dasch a visa was "outrageous" and promptly denied it.
 Dasch died – still in Germany – in 1992.

 Constitutionality of military tribunals

 Throughout the trial, Roosevelt's decision of creating a military tribunal to prosecute the Germans was challenged by Lieutenant Colonel Kenneth Royall, who was appointed to defend the Germans.
 Royall said that Roosevelt had no right to create a military tribunal to try his clients, citing Ex parte Milligan (1866), a case in which the U.S. Supreme Court ruled that the federal government could not establish military tribunals to try civilians in areas where civilian courts were functioning, even during wartime.
-Since civilian courts were functioning in Washington D.C., he argued that the case involving the Germans should be heard there.
+Since civilian courts were functioning in Washington, D.C., he argued that the case involving the Germans should be heard there.
 Attorney General Francis Biddle, who was appointed as a prosecutor of the case, responded that the clients who, acting on behalf of the German government, secretly entered into U.S. territory without proper uniforms in time of war for the purpose of committing hostile acts, were not entitled to have access to civilian courts.
 Biddle stated that, "This is not a trial of offenses of law of the civil courts, but is a trial of the offenses of the law of war, which is not recognizable by the civil courts.
 It is the trial, as alleged in the charges, of certain enemies who crossed our borders ... and who crossed in disguise and landed here ...
 They are exactly and precisely in the same position as armed forces invading this country."